One Simple Tip for Accomplishing Anything

 Flow is complete focus, “being completely involved in an activity for its own sake.
 The ego falls away.
 Time flies.
 Every action, movement, and thought follows inevitably from the previous one… Your whole being is involved, and you’re using your skills to the utmost“, says Csíkszentmihályi, the (positive) psychologist who coined the term.

-You’ve experienced flow before; humans have been ‘flowing’ long before Csíkszentmihályi came along and named it ‘flow’.
+Humans have been ‘flowing’ long before Csíkszentmihályi came along and named it ‘flow’.

 How, exactly, can you find flow, if it’s so great?

-Flow is easy to find– you just need to know where to look.
 The key to finding flow is balancing challenge.

 All you need to do is make sure that you have a challenge that takes up all of your focus.